Enanitos Verdes: History

-The band started in 1979, with Marciano Cantero (bass guitar, keyboards and vocals), Felipe Staiti (guitar) and Daniel Piccolo drums.
+The band started in 1979, with Marciano Cantero (bass, keyboards, vocals), Felipe Staiti (guitar) and Daniel Piccolo (drums).
 That same year, they performed throughout the Cuyo region.
-Later they traveled to Buenos Aires to record a demo, with unusable results that were never released.
-In spite of this failure, they continued doing shows in Mendoza and in Buenos Aires.
+Later they traveled to Buenos Aires to record a demo, which was never released.

-In 1984 the band added two new members: Sergio Embrioni (guitar and vocals) and Tito Dávila (keyboard).
-As a quintet they published the disc Los Enanitos Verdes, with the hit "Aún sigo cantando" ("I'm still singing").
+In 1984, the band added two new members: Sergio Embrioni (guitar and vocals) and Tito Dávila (keyboard).
+As a quintet, they recorded their first album Los Enanitos Verdes, with the hit "Aún sigo cantando" ("I'm still singing").
 Embrioni left the band in 1985.

-In 1986 they published their second album, entitled Contrarreloj (Counterclockwise), with the artistic production of Andrés Calamaro.
+In 1986, they released their second album, entitled Contrarreloj (Counterclockwise), with the production of Andrés Calamaro.
 The album included songs such as "Tus viejas cartas" ("Your old letters"), "Cada vez que digo adiós" ("Every time I say goodbye"), and "La muralla verde" ("The green wall").
 Their third album Habitaciones extrañas (Strange Rooms) would arrive the following year.
-Produced again by Calamaro, it included "Te vi en un tren" ("I saw you in a train"), "Por el resto" ("For the rest") and "El extraño de pelo largo" ("The stranger with the long hair").
+Produced again by Calamaro, it included "Te vi en un tren" ("I saw you in a train"), "Por el resto" ("For the Rest") and "El extraño de pelo largo" ("The stranger with the long hair").

-In 1988 they did an extensive tour, following in the footsteps of Miguel Mateos/Zas and Soda Stereo.
-During six months three particular concerts stood out: Viña del Mar (50,000 spectators), Mendoza, Argentina (35,000) and Santiago, Chile (32,000).
-In that same year they published their new LP, Carrousel.
-The song "Guitarras blancas" (white guitars) became one of the main hits of the album.
-A year later the group broke up, with Marciano Cantero starting his solo career.
-In 1992, the group got back together, recording the album Igual que ayer (Same as Yesterday).
+In 1988, they did an extensive tour, alongside Miguel Mateos/Zas and Soda Stereo.
+Over six months, three of their concerts: Viña del Mar (50,000 spectators), Mendoza, Argentina (35,000) and Santiago, Chile (32,000), were attended by more than 30,000 spectators.
+In that same year, they released their LP, Carrousel.
+The song "Guitarras blancas" (White guitars) became one of their biggest hits off the LP.
+A year later, the group broke up, with Marciano Cantero starting his solo career.
+In 1992, the group got back together, without Dávila, recording the album Igual que ayer (Same as Yesterday).